 - Your surgical goals

-- Medical conditions, drug allergies, previous medical treatments and specifically any problems you have had with your eyes
+- Medical conditions, drug allergies, previous medical treatments, and specifically any problems you had

 - Previous surgeries